MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-uap10-mediacontentdecryptionmodule.md

   DisplayName = 'A string with a value between 1 and 256 characters in length.'
   Description = 'A string with a value between 1 and 2048 characters in length.'
-  SupportedKeySystems = 'A string with a value between 1 and 255 characters in length.'
-  ActivatableClassId = 'A string with a value between 1 and 255 characters in length.'
-  Path = 'A string with a value between 1 and 256 characters in length that cannot contain these characters: <, >, ", |, ?, or *.'
+  SupportedKeySystems = 'A string with a value between 1 and 255 characters in length.' wincap3:ActivatableClassId = 'A string with a value between 1 and 255 characters in length.' wincap3:Path = 'A string with a value between 1 and 256 characters in length that cannot contain these characters: <, >, ", |, ?, or *.'
-  ProcessorArchitecture = 'A string value that can be one of the following: "x86", "x64", "arm", "arm64", or "neutral".' />
+  wincap3:ProcessorArchitecture = 'A string value that can be one of the following: "x86", "x64", "arm", "arm64", or "neutral".' />
 ```

 ### Key